CURRICULUM

 - Conducting an extensive literature review of a specific topic area

-- Creating a webinar series
+- Creating a webinar series or podcast

 - Designing an organizational intervention in a health care setting